BDC Hamburger Icon

 The following are the four combinations of a group’s norm in relation to its cohesiveness:

-3. High norm and low cohesiveness: This group has a small degree of positive impact through individual member accomplishments.
+3. High norms and low cohesiveness: This group has a small degree of positive impact through individual member accomplishments.
 Each employee must maintain a high standard of work but does not cooperate as part of a team.

 4. High norms and high cohesiveness: This group has the greatest positive impact, is held to a high standard and works together to achieve its goals.

-How Mayo’s theory applies to small businesses
+How Mayo’s theories apply to small businesses

-Supports a limited payroll
+Support a limited payroll

 The core premise of Mayo’s theories is that relational factors are better motivators than simply increasing employee pay.
 This is beneficial to small businesses since their payroll potential is typically limited.

-Increases responsiveness
+Increase responsiveness

 When employees feel empowered to voice concerns and frustrations, managers can address issues before they snowball into massive problems.
-Additionally, employees can typically identify production issues or customer issues before management encounters them.
-Therefore, a business can respond more quickly to sudden issues by opening a consistent communication channel between employees and management.
+Additionally, employees can typically identify production or customer issues before management encounters them.
+Therefore, a business can respond more quickly to sudden problems by opening a consistent communication channel between employees and management.
 Mayo’s management theories rely on this consistent communication channel.

-Improves management skills
+Improve management skills

 To implement Mayo’s theories, a small business must have managers who are capable of engaging with employees on a regular basis.
 Managers utilizing Mayo’s theories may be seen as more approachable and provide greater contributions to the overall success of the business.

-Increases employee retention
+Increase employee retention

 An employee who is emotionally invested in a business will typically stick around longer than they would for a business with which they do not connect.
 This increase in employee retention will significantly reduce the amount of money a small business will need to invest in hiring efforts.

-Improves mental health
+Improve mental health

 Mayo’s theories rely on engaging with employees on personal matters.
 The ability to speak openly about frustrations and search for solutions will lead to a healthier work environment.

-Prevents burnout
+Prevent burnout

 The rate of burnout dramatically increased during the COVID-19 pandemic.
 Mayo’s management theories reduce burnout and relieve staff shortages by creating more cohesive teams and camaraderie.